instantish/15-minutes-for-6-months/README.md

 ## Advanced

-### Using this as the default repository template for your organization
+### Using this as a repository template for your organization

 _Want to make it easy for **members of your org** to use this template when they create a new repo?_